AntonioDelgadoMadrona/Cap-Podcast_Test/README.md

 DEFINITION

 For the realization of this project I have done it under a structural and creational design, always trying to encapsulate the code with a defined purpose.
-I have used to assemble the project with Vite, React, Context-API, TypeScript, Vitest/Jest, React Testing Library...
+I have used to assemble the project Vite, React, Context-API, TypeScript, Vitest/Jest, React Testing Library...

-I decided to use vite, for its speed and lightness.
-It is one of the options recommended by the React official documentation.
+I decided to use Vite, for its speed and lightness.
+It is one of the options recommended by the React Official Docs.

 FACILITY